 Glaucoma is a leading cause of vision loss, but you might not realize you have it until the condition has progressed to a late stage.
 At VIP Laser Eye Center in Palm Beach Gardens, Stuart, and Port St. Lucie, Florida, board certified Ophthalmologists Clifford Salinger, MD, Helayna Brown, MD, and their team can give you an eye exam and identify signs of glaucoma early.
 They also provide several treatment options for glaucoma to help preserve your vision.
-For more information about glaucoma treatments, book a consultation by phone or online at VIP Laser Eye Center today.
+For more information about glaucoma treatments, book a consultation by phone at VIP Laser Eye Center today.

 Glaucoma is a condition that causes damage to your optic nerve, the nerve that delivers visual stimuli from your eye to your brain.
 The condition initially causes loss of peripheral vision but over time, can cause you to lose your vision entirely.
 Unfortunately, you might not notice that something is wrong until the condition has progressed beyond repair.
 The team at VIP Laser Eye Center can identify signs of glaucoma during your regular eye exams.

 High pressure in your eye is a common cause of glaucoma.
 The pressure comes from the fluid in your eyeball, called aqueous humor, that normally drains out naturally.
 If the drainage system isn’t working properly or if you produce too much aqueous humor, you might develop glaucoma over time.